 A Goldendoodle is a hybrid dog breed, the result of breeding a poodle and a golden retriever.
 The breed was originally created in North America and Australia during the 1990s in an effort to produce a dog suitable for people with allergies and a larger alternative of the cockapoo.
 Goldendoodles have been proven to be extraordinary family dogs, as well as adaptable working dogs.
 At home your Goldendoodle will be affectionate, gentle, and highly social.
 They are easy to train, which makes them a great match for first time dog owners.
 As a breed, they are not known to have aggressive traits but will need the appropriate socialization to avoid nervousness or anxiety.

-Goldendoodles have the intelligence of the poodle, combined with the loyalty, friendliness, and obedience of golden retrievers – making them wonderful guide dogs, therapy dogs, service dogs, and even sniffer dogs.
+Goldendoodles have the intelligence of the poodle, combined with the loyalty, friendliness, and obedience of golden retrievers – making them not only incredible companions but also wonderful guide dogs, therapy dogs, service dogs, and even sniffer dogs.

 Physically, Goldendoodles are strong and lean with an athletic build.
 They will excel in agility training and make great running partners once their joints are properly formed.